dbussion/Python_Data_Project_Luke/3_PROJECT/README.md

+# Overview

+This project explores the demand, salary, and optimal skills for the top data roles in Spain in 2023.
+By combining job posting data with salary information, the analysis identifies which skills are essential, trending, well-compensated, and most strategic for data analysts in the Spanish labor market.

+# Background

+The Spanish data job market is dynamic, shaped by both traditional business intelligence tools and modern programming, cloud, and machine learning skills.
+To assess this landscape, the project examined:

+The most demanded skills for the top 3 data roles.

+Yearly trends in analyst skill requirements.

+Salary distributions across key data jobs.

+The alignment (or mismatch) between skill demand and pay.

+The most “optimal” skills combining demand with salary outcomes.

+# Tools Used

+Python (pandas, seaborn, matplotlib) for data wrangling and visualization.

+Jupyter Notebooks for exploration and documentation.

+Dataset: “lukebarousse/data_jobs” from Hugging Face.

 # The Analysis

 ## 1. What are the most demanded skills for the top 3 most popular data roles in Spain?